JuanFGQ/JuanFGQ/README.md

 ## 🏚️ [SmartHome (on constantly updating)](https://github.com/JuanFGQ/smart_home_design)
   * This project is focused on the controll of different comercial automation devices.
-  * As well as automation prototypes created with arduiono UI
+  * As well as automation prototypes created with arduino
   * this project will be constantly updated